Freehold Township, New Jersey: Agriculture

+Tomasello Winery (originally based in Hammonton) has a wine tasting room located in Wemrock Orchards.

 Commerce

 Established in 1853, making it the nation's oldest half-mile harness racing track, Freehold Raceway offers horse lovers and bettors an opportunity to see harness racing.

-Completed in August 1990, the Freehold Raceway Mall was constructed at a cost of $125 million on a site covering more than 175 acres across from the Freehold Raceway over U.S. 9.
-A super-regional high-end shopping mall, it has a gross leasable area of 1600000 sqft, making it the second-largest mall in the state, behind Westfield Garden State Plaza.
+Completed in August 1990, the Freehold Raceway Mall was constructed at a cost of $125 million on a site covering more than 175 acres across from the Freehold Raceway over U.S. Route 9.
+A super-regional high-end shopping mall, it has a gross leasable area of 1600000 sqft, making it the third-largest mall in the state, behind Westfield Garden State Plaza and American Dream Meadowlands.

 Outside of the Freehold Raceway Mall, the township itself has many other shopping malls and plazas.
 Diane & Co. is a dress shop that has been featured on the Oxygen Network's show Jersey Couture.

-iPlay America is an indoor family entertainment and event center that opened in November 2011, offering rides, arcade and carnival games, along with Topgolf, music venues, laser tag, shops, bars, and restaurants.Hours & Location, iPlay America.
-Accessed June 18, 2015.
+iPlay America is an indoor family entertainment and event center that opened in November 2011, offering rides, arcade and carnival games, along with Topgolf, music venues, laser tag, shops, bars, and restaurants.

 Main Street

-Freehold Borough (which the township surrounds) is home to Downtown Freehold, located on East and West Main Street (County Route 537).
+Freehold Borough (which the township surrounds) is home to Downtown Freehold, located on East and West Main Street.
 This downtown section has various eateries, bars, boutiques, historical sites, and other excursions.
-Within this section of town, there have been plans to revitalize the downtown area, as outlined in the Freehold Center Core Revitalization Plan (2008),Ordinance No. 2013/13, Borough of Freehold.
-Accessed September 30, 2020. in which NJ Transit has sponsored a project in transforming the Freehold Center Bus Station into a Transit Village.
-This new designation would foster in the creation of a transit-oriented development zoning district around by the Freehold Center Bus Station between West Main Street (County Route 537) and Throckmorton Street (County Route 522).
-This would have a huge positive impact to the Freehold area economy.
+Within this section of the borough, there have been plans to revitalize the downtown area.

 There are many other shopping destinations right outside of the Freeholds region, including the Manalapan EpiCentre (formerly, the Manalapan Mall) in Manalapan Township, the Jackson Premium Outlets in Jackson Township, and The Shoppes in Old Bridge Township.

 Manufacturing

 Freehold Township and Borough began to grow in commercial and industrial manufacturing of goods during the late 19th and early 20th centuries.
 Among most prominent of companies that began doing operations in the township was the Brockway Glass Company, which had built a facility on Center Street in 1955.
 Brockway Glass then proceeded to build additional facilities in the region in 1956, 1967, 1969 & 1976.
 The company ceased operations in the township in 1991, in which the site is now operated by the Freehold campus location for Iron Mountain, an enterprise information management services company.

-Nestle opened a production plant in 1948, which is still in operation and has expanded its operations in logistics and engineering.
+In 1948, Nestle opened a production plant in the township, which handled logistics and engineering.
+The plant officially closed in 2023.
 3M opened a magnetic tape production facility in 1957.